nstifani/Spinalcord_Mapper/Dev/README.md

 1.1.1.2	Registration
 −	Open ImageJ
 −	Select Plugins/Spinalcord Mapper/SC Registration
-−

 Select the folder containing the TIF files
-−	Click sequentially on the Central Canal, the Dorsal Edge of the Right side, the Lateral Edge of the Right side, the Ventral Edge of the Right side, the Ventral Edge of the Left Side, the Lateral Edge of the Left side, the Dorsal Edge of the Left side −	Spinal cord Mapper will save for each image: o	a TIF file with the Registration Points as an overlay o	the Registration Points as a Region of Interest ZIP file
+−	Click sequentially on the Central Canal, the Dorsal Edge of the Right side, the Lateral Edge of the Right side, the Ventral Edge of the Right side, the Ventral Edge of the Left Side, the Lateral Edge of the Left side, the Dorsal Edge of the Left side of the grey matter −	Spinal cord Mapper will save for each image: o	a TIF file with the Registration Points as an overlay o	the Registration Points as a Region of Interest ZIP file